-In early January last year, a Tesla self-driving fully autonomous car hit a fully autonomous delivery robot on the streets of Las Vegas.
+In early January last year, a Tesla self-driving car hit a fully autonomous delivery robot on the streets of Las Vegas.
 The autonomous robot, which goes by the name “Promobot” had strayed on to the road and gotten knocked over by the Tesla.

 This prompted humorous reactions from news agencies (autonomous car ‘kills’ robot) and internet memer’s alike.
-One twitter user quipped, ‘Instead of pondering whether robots will turn on us, we should have asked whether they will resort to murdering themselves’.
+One twitter user quoted, ‘Instead of pondering whether robots will turn on us, we should have asked whether they will resort to murdering themselves’.

 In just two months, however, the media’s outlook on autonomous cars completely changed.
 Many automakers had touted self-driving cars as actually the future due to their impeccable AI safety features.
 In March 2019, a self-driving car being tested by Uber collided with a pedestrian who happened to be crossing the road with her bicycle, instantly killing her.

 There was a backup driver in the vehicle for safety reasons, however, he was looking down moments before the disaster and couldn’t react fast enough to swerve the vehicle out of the way.
 Although from the dash-cam footage it was clear that the car couldn’t be blamed, Uber promptly suspended all testing and an investigation was launched by the American National Transportation Safety Board (NTSB).
 Later NTSB reported that the car could not classify any object which was not near the footpath as a pedestrian.
 In simpler terms, it just failed to realize that people sometimes ignore/bend the laws and jaywalk.
 Also noteworthy was the fact that the system’s emergency brakes were disabled, and it was the driver’s duty to take care of emergency braking.